 In 2019 some initial work was done to remove infected ash trees from main pathways in the arboretum, to ensure the safety of visitors and staff.
-In February 2021 work will begin to remove infected ash trees from Silk Wood.
-This will mean that there will be significant changes to Silk Wood over the coming years as we work to ensure the continuing health and resilience of the whole woodland.
-In some areas, we may be removing large numbers of trees, and replanting different species.
-In other areas, we may try a non-intervention approach.
+In February 2021 work began to remove infected ash trees from Silk Wood.
+There will be significant changes to Silk Wood over the coming years as we work to ensure the continuing health and resilience of the whole woodland.

 You can help the Forestry Commission Report monitor the spread of the Chalara ash dieback by reporting any trees that you suspect are in ill-health to the Forestry Commission using Tree Alert.

 Monitoring tolerance to Chalara ash dieback video